KS1/HW09-READMEGenerator-Notworking/output/README.md

 readme-generator-screenshot.png

 ![Screenshot](readme-generator-screenshot.png)
-## Installing
+## Installation Instructions

-git clone this repo.
-Run npm init in the terminal
+ 1. git clone this repo.

+                2. Run npm install on your command line to install the package.json package dependency on your local machine by typing npm init.

+                3. After you have installed node, install the inquirer extension by typing in your command line npm install inquirer.
 ## Usage Information

  Run node index.js in the terminal.

                 Answer each prompt as thoroughly as possible.
                 Markdown can be used, except for new lines.
-### Contributing
+### Contribution Guidelines
 Please fork this repo to create your own generator.

       The README created by this generator is formatted for specific use-cases.
 ### Tests
 No tests available.